UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 - When starting the container, use [_environment variables_](#settings-override) to configure the bot.
 - **Run** `docker run -d --name spotted -e TOKEN=<token_arg> [other env vars] spotted-image`

+> [!Tip]
+> When it is built, the container will copy the _"settings.yaml"_ and the _"autoreplies.yaml"_ files, in the root directory, if present.
+> While it is possible to provide the configuration this way, it is recommended to use the environment variables instead, as they will override the values from the files.

+> [!Warning]
+> The database file created inside the container will be lost when the container is removed.
+> If you want to keep the database, you should mount a volume to the container.
+> You can do so by adding the `-v <host_path>:<container_path>` flag to the `docker run` command.
+> See the [examples](#mounting-a-volume) for more details.

 ### Examples

 First run